wenwkich/ear-trainer/README.md

 ## How does the ear trainer work

+You can click on the piano keys like a normal piano

 You can select a scale, the piano will have the degree marked

 You can also pick how many notes you want to play on the scale